 HydroAlgorithmics is an Australian company dedicated to the research and development of innovative new tools and techniques in a number of scientific and engineering disciplines.
-We are involved in the following activities:

 Dr Noel Merrick is a groundwater modeler, hydrogeologist and geophysicist with over 40 years' experience in groundwater management issues and policies.
 He retired in 2009 as an Associate Professor at the University of Technology, Sydney, where he was Director of the National Centre for Groundwater Management and ran courses in Groundwater Modeling, Groundwater Geophysics and Groundwater Policy and Management.
 Since then he has specialized in providing groundwater modeling and peer review services, particularly for the mining industry.